 Dr. Matan HarelPostdoc at Tel Aviv University

 Dr. Harel completed his PhD in Mathematics at the Courant Institute of Mathematical Sciences, and then served as a postdoctoral fellow at the University of Geneva and the Institut des Hautes Études Scientifiques in Paris.
-His research focuses on lattice models of statistical physics, using tools from probability theory, analysis, and exactly solvable systems to study phase transition phenomena in random systems.
+His research focuses on probability theory and statistical physics, with a broad emphasis on discrete systems that undergo phase-transition phenomena.

 Dr. Daniel JerisonPostdoc at Tel Aviv University